Children, sitting in a learning centre, with books.

 Donating

 In addition to help with funding, consider volunteering on a Write to Read BC team.
-Not only does volunteering expand how we can collaborate with Indigenous libraries, it also fosters a sense of achievement and dignity.
+Not only does volunteering expand the project’s collaboration with Indigenous libraries, it also fosters a sense of achievement and dignity.

 Volunteer now: